 David A. Weiss – President and CEO

-David A. Weiss became President and CEO of Global Communities/CHF in 2010, having previously been a member of its Board since 2004 and Chairman of the Board from 2008-2010.
-Prior to joining CHF, Mr. Weiss was Senior Policy Advisor at the global law firm DLA Piper for 13 years, advising on international trade and foreign policy matters.
+David A. Weiss became President and CEO of Global Communities in 2010, having previously been a member of its Board since 2004 and Chairman of the Board from 2008-2010.
+Prior to joining Global Communities, Mr. Weiss was Senior Policy Advisor at the global law firm DLA Piper for 13 years, advising on international trade and foreign policy matters.
 Mr. Weiss spent 18 years with the Federal Government in the following roles: Special Assistant to the Director of the Peace Corps; member of the US Foreign Service; Economic Officer in Haiti; Staff Aide to the Secretary of State; Senior Special Assistant to the Deputy Secretary of State; Assistant US Trade Representative for North American Affairs in charge of NAFTA; and other senior positions in the Office of the US Trade Representative.
 Weiss received the US Department of State’s Superior Honor Award.
 He has a B.A. from Hamilton College and an M.S.F.S. from Georgetown University.
 David Weiss is a member of the Board of Directors of InterAction, the largest alliance of US-based NGOs, and is on the Board of Advisors of New Perimeter, DLA Piper'sGlobal Pro Bono Initiative.

 Chris Sale – Executive Vice President and Chief Operating Officer

 Chris Sale is responsible for overseeing the integration of planning, management and oversight systems across the organization.
-Ms. Sale served as the Vice-Chair of the CHF Board of Trustees for 12 years before joining the organization as Vice President of Development Finance in 2008, leading CHF’s team of finance professionals, providing guidance and informing policy with regard to the organization’s microenterprise, housing finance and SME lending programs.
-She brought over 20 years of experience in finance and development to CHF, having served as Deputy Director for External Relations at the Inter-American Development Bank, Deputy to the Chairman and CFO of the Federal Deposit Insurance Corporation, and COO of the US Small Business Administration, among other positions.
+Ms. Sale served as the Vice-Chair of the Global Communities' Board of Trustees for 12 years before joining the organization as Vice President of Development Finance in 2008, leading Global Communities' team of finance professionals, providing guidance and informing policy with regard to the organization’s microenterprise, housing finance and SME lending programs.
+She brought over 20 years of experience in finance and development to Global Communities, having served as Deputy Director for External Relations at the Inter-American Development Bank, Deputy to the Chairman and CFO of the Federal Deposit Insurance Corporation, and COO of the US Small Business Administration, among other positions.
 She received a B.A. from Boston University and an M.B.A. at American University.
 Ms. Sale is Finance and Investment Chair for the National Partnership for Women and Families, and is a Fellow for the National Academy of Public Administration.

 Robert A. Mosbacher, Jr. – Board Chair